JOIN US TO CELEBRATE

-San Antonio’s annual celebration of the independence of Mexico from Spain will once again take place at Historic Market Square on September 15-16, 2018.
+San Antonio’s annual celebration of the independence of Mexico from Spain will take place at Historic Market Square in Fall of 2020.
 This family-oriented celebration is free and open to the public.
-Special programming includes live Mexican music, Folklorico dancers, as well as food and crafts vendor booths.
-The event is highlighted by “El Grito” civic ceremony, presided over by the Honorable Reyna Torres Mendivil, Consul General de México.
+Special programming will include live Mexican music, Folklorico dancers, as well as food and crafts vendor booths.
+The event is highlighted by “El Grito” civic ceremony.

 The history of El Grito begins in the 1500s when Spain arrived in México and claimed the land as theirs.
 As time moved on, the citizens of México and the Tejanos felt abused and neglectead by the Spanish crown.
 By the year 1810, it was time to reclaim their land.
 On September 15th, 1810, Father Miguel Hidalgo y Costilla, a priest in the village of Dolores, rang the bells of his church.